allin3x/allin3x/README.md

 - 👋 Hi, I’m @allin3x
+- I am not a Software Developer but like to learn it in my free time.
-- 👀 I’m interested in all Technologies, F1
+- 👀 I’m interested in all Technologies => Never stop Learning.
-- 🌱 I’m currently learning Python, AI, ML, Linux Ricing
+- 🌱 I’m currently learning Python, AI, ML, Linux Ricing, Rust(to be started)
-- 📫 How to reach me ...
-- ⚡ Fun fact: ...

 <!---
 allin3x/allin3x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.